-The certificate in oral history, offered by the School of Humanities, Arts and Cultural Studies, introduces the interdisciplinary theories and methods required to collect, document and preserve the stories of people's lives.
-Through the oral history certificate program, students will gain an understanding of and appreciation for diverse cultures, past and present, and will engage in oral history research and interviewing.
+Through the program, students gain an understanding of and appreciation for diverse cultures, past and present, and engage in oral history research and interviewing.
 Students may build on existing projects or develop new community relationships at local, national and international levels.

-Oral History (Certificate)
+Oral History and Storytelling (Certificate)

-New College of Interdisciplinary Arts & Sciences
+- Offered by: New College of Interdisciplinary Arts and Sciences

 All students are required to meet general university admission requirements: